CodeWithAgam/Snake-Game-Clone-Python/README.md

 ## How To Play:
 Controls:
-    To move the Snake, use the arrow keys.
+    To move the Snake, use the arrow Keys.
     - Arrow Keys: Move the Snake
         - Up: Up
         - Down: Down
         - Left: Left
         - Right: Right

-    Alternatively, you can use the WASD keys.
+    Alternatively, you can use the WASD Keys.
     - WASD Keys: Move the Snake
         - W: Up
         - S: Down
         - A: Left
         - D: Right

-    To pause the game, press the space bar.
-    - Spacebar: Pause the game

-    To quit the game, press the escape key.
+    To quit the game, press the Escape Keys/Q Key.
     - Esc: Quit the game
+    - Q: Quit the game